Man pretends to need to plan funeral before robbing director in Harlem, NYPD says

 HARLEM, Manhattan (WABC) -- New York City police are searching for the man who walked into a funeral home and pretended to need to discuss arrangements before attacking and robbing the director.

 It happened Feb.
-17 at Daniels Wilhelmina Funeral Home on West 131st Street around 3 p.m.
+17 at a funeral home on West 131st Street around 3 p.m.

 Police say the man requested to meet with the 66-year-old funeral director to discuss planning arrangements.